-Explain that the second sentence is about a shepherd, not a girl, so the first "rule" of the activity is to change the subject.
-Also point out the similarities in the two sentences, noting that "in a hut in the highest mountains" has two prepositional phrases that describe where the shepherd lived, just as the corresponding phrases in the model sentence describe where Fatima lived.
+Explain that the second sentence is about Ahmed, not Aisha, so the first "rule" of the activity is to change the subject.
+Also point out the similarities in the two sentences, noting that "at the stove" is a prepositional phrase telling where Aisha was and "in the garden" is the same kind prepositional phrase telling where Ahmed was.
+Similarly, "stirring bean soup" and "picking green vegetables" are the same kind of phrase in each sentence.